SQ2KRR/EU1KY-Analyzer-2026/README.md

 - **Ian Lee, KD8CEC**
 - other contributors to the EU1KY project

-EU1KY Analyzer 2026 does not claim authorship of the original analyzer design.
+EU1KY Analyzer 2026 does not claim authorship of the original EU1KY analyzer design.

 ---

-## This development
+## EU1KY Analyzer 2026 development

 Additional development, interface redesign, testing, translations and documentation:

 **Marek, SQ2KRR**

-Feedback from EU1KY users is very welcome, especially reports from different hardware versions.
+Testing reports, bug reports and suggestions are welcome, especially from users with different EU1KY hardware configurations.

 ---